sdarlington/sdarlington.github.io/content/posts/2023-01-20-in-the-open.md

     - work
 ---

-<span style="font-size: revert;">I recently shared a blog post entitled “</span>[The Most Successful Developers Share More Than They Take](https://stackoverflow.blog/2020/05/14/the-most-successful-developers-share-more-than-they-take/)<span style="font-size: revert;">” with the comment:</span>
+I recently shared a blog post entitled “[The Most Successful Developers Share More Than They Take](https://stackoverflow.blog/2020/05/14/the-most-successful-developers-share-more-than-they-take/)” with the comment:

 > I try to practice “public by default” though, because of my work, it’s often “on the internal wiki” rather than fully open.

 Unfortunately the article spends a lot of time talking about blogging and podcasting which, perhaps, undermined the point I was trying to make.
-If you want to write blogs, speak on podcasts, and present at conferences, good luck to you<sup>[1](#fn1-26329 "see footnote")</sup>.
+If you want to write blogs, speak on podcasts, and present at conferences, good luck to you[^1].
 Not everyone will want to do those things, and that’s fine.
 I’m not advocating for that.
 I think most people can do what I meant.

 Here’s the key point: make your “content” as widely available as practicable.
 Allow people to *pull* when it’s convenient for them rather than you *push* the information you assume they’d be interested in.